ivanhofer/typesafe-i18n/README.md

  - to version `4.x.x`: see the [`release post`](https://github.com/ivanhofer/typesafe-i18n/discussions/169)
  - to version `3.x.x`: see the [`release post`](https://github.com/ivanhofer/typesafe-i18n/discussions/163)

+### Long-term goals

+Curious about what comes next?
+See [this discussion](https://github.com/ivanhofer/typesafe-i18n/discussions/324) to learn more about the plans for the future of this project.

+#### Contributions

+If you would like to get involved within this project, take a look at this [discussion](https://github.com/ivanhofer/typesafe-i18n/discussions/323).

 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->